gibbok/typescript-book/README.md

 ### String enums

-In TypeScript, a string enum is an enum where each constant is assigned a string value.
+In TypeScript, a String enum is an Enum where each constant is assigned a string value.

 ```typescript
 enum Language {